Rep. Greene apologizes for comparing safety masks, Holocaust

 Greene’s comments were a rare expression of regret by the conservative agitator, a freshman whose career has included the embrace of violent and offensive conspiracy theories and angry confrontations with progressive colleagues.

 Her apology came more than three weeks after appearing on a conservative podcast and comparing COVID-19 safety requirements adopted by Democrats controlling the House to “a time and history where people were told to wear a gold star.”
 She said they were “put in trains and taken to gas chambers in Nazi Germany.
 This is exactly the type of abuse that Nancy Pelosi is talking about.”
+Pelosi, D-Calif., is House speaker.

-Her comments were condemned by Republican leaders, including House Minority Leader Kevin McCarthy, R-Calif., who called the comparison “appalling.”
+Greene’s comments were condemned by Republican leaders, including House Minority Leader Kevin McCarthy, R-Calif., who called the comparison “appalling.”

 GOP leaders have often been reluctant to castigate Greene, a close ally of former President Donald Trump.
 After social media posts were unearthed in which Greene suggested support for executing some Democratic leaders, McCarthy and most Republicans stood by her when the House took the unusual step of stripping her of her committee assignments in February.